wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 >>> for i in range(1,20):
 ...     x = cos(pi/i)
 ...     print(f'|i = {i:^2}| cos(pi/{i:^2}) = {round(x,2):^+5.2}|')
+... 	# ^ indicates center alignement; < for left alignment; > for right alignment;
-... 	# ^ indicates the width of the column to display ...
+...		#  the number after the synbol ^ indicate the width of the column to display ...
 |i = 1 | cos(pi/1 ) = -1.0 |
 |i = 2 | cos(pi/2 ) = +0.0 |